 The Calcasieu Parish School Board Seclusion/Restraint Guidelines and Procedures provide guidance for the use, reporting, documentation, and oversight of seclusion and restraint in accordance with regulations and guidance by the Board of Elementary and Secondary Education, Louisiana Department of Education.
-These guidelines can be accessed on the Calcasieu Parish School Board district website at www.cpsb.org under the "Parents" tab.
+These guidelines can be accessed on the Calcasieu Parish School Board district website at www.cpsb.org under "Our District" under "The Board" then "Policies" then choose "Seclusion & Restraints Guidelines."
 Parents without internet access or who would like a paper copy may secure one from their child's school.